OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-07-Two-Factor-Authentication.md

 **DO:** Demo adding 2FA to a Google or Github account, by setting it up, walking through the process of printing recovery codes, and then using it.
 Flag for everyone that setting up 2FA can mean they'll be permanently, irrevocably locked out of their account if they lose access to their 2FA vehicle so everyone should absolutely store backup codes somewhere safe.

+Unless you know everyone is using YubiKeys, have everyone download [Authy](https://authy.com/) or [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) now, while you discuss the tradeoffs of the three most common authentication methods.

-There are a few easy, widely supported approaches for adding 2FA to your accounts:
+**DISCUSS:** There are a few easy, widely supported approaches for adding 2FA to your accounts:

 -   SMS text messages
 -   Authenticator apps